 Dear Parties: Thank you for selecting me (or considering me) to serve as your arbitrator.
-When authorized by the agreed arbitration rules or with the parties’ consent, I prefer to manage arbitration proceedings along generally the following lines; I am always open, of course, to the parties’ suggestions about ways to streamline the case and reduce costs while giving each side a full and fair opportunity to present its case.
+When consistent with the agreed arbitration rules or with the parties’ consent, I prefer to manage arbitration proceedings along generally the following lines.
+I am always open to the parties’ suggestions about ways to streamline the case and reduce costs while giving each side a full and fair opportunity to present its case.

-The idea of preparing a Position Statement is informed in part by the following:
+This early organizing effort has proved to be well worth the minimal additional cost.
+The idea of doing so is informed in part by the following:

 • AAA Commercial Rule R-32(b) provides that: “The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute and may … direct the parties to focus their presentations on issues the decision of which could dispose of all or part of the case” (emphasis added).

 • Canon IV of the AAA’s arbitrator code of ethics states: “An arbitrator should conduct the proceedings fairly and diligently. … E. When the arbitrator determines that more information than has been presented by the parties is required to decide the case, it is not improper for the arbitrator to ask questions, call witnesses, and request documents or other evidence, including expert testimony.”
 American Arbitration Association, The Code of Ethics for Arbitrators in Commercial Disputes, at 6 (2004), available at https://goo.gl/kbAmoX (ADR.org) (emphasis added).

 • The AAA code of ethics also contemplates that arbitrators will “engage in discourse with the parties or their counsel, draw out arguments or contentions [and] comment on the law or evidence ….
 These activities are integral parts of an arbitration.”
 Id., commentary to Canon I (emphasis added).